The Thing (1982 film): Box office

 The Thing was released in the United States on June 25, 1982.
 During its opening weekend, the film earned $3.1 million from 840 theaters – an average of $3,699 per theater – finishing as the number eight film of the weekend behind supernatural horror Poltergeist ($4.1 million), which was in its fourth weekend of release, and ahead of action film Megaforce ($2.3 million).
 It dropped out of the top 10 grossing films after three weeks, and ended its run earning a total of $19.6 million against its $15 million budget, making it only the 42nd highest-grossing film of 1982.
 It was not a box office failure, nor was it a hit.
+Subsequent theatrical releases have raised the box office gross to $19.9 million as of 2023.

 Reception

 Critical reception

 The film received negative reviews on its release, and hostility for its cynical, anti-authoritarian tone and graphic special effects.
 Some reviewers were dismissive of the film, calling it the "quintessential moron movie of the 80's", "instant junk", and a "wretched excess".
 Starlog's Alan Spencer called it a "cold and sterile" horror movie attempting to cash in on the genre audience, against the "optimism of E.T., the reassuring return of Star Trek II, the technical perfection of Tron, and the sheer integrity of Blade Runner".